FAQs

 My child really wants to achieve higher than their target grade.
 How can we help them stretch there?

 A key starting point with English is always for students to read more widely for pleasure outside of school, as reading widely has been shown to have a positive impact on students’ attainment in school.
 See the main page for English where we have details of our Recommended Reads and Awesome Audio texts.
-Please also see the Resources page for details of supporting resources that can help your child aim high.
+Please refer to Resources for details of supporting resources that can help your child aim high.

 Do you set students in English?